exodrifter/website/content/notes/voluntary-commitment.md

 ---
-title: voluntary commitment
+title: voluntary commitment logs
 aliases:
-- null
+- null logs
-- voluntary commitment
+- voluntary commitment logs
 tag:
 - log
 ---

-# voluntary commitment
+# voluntary commitment logs

 These are the development notes for _voluntary commitment_.
 For more information, see the [press kit](../press-kits/voluntary-commitment.md).